-A 1940 Screwball Comedy film produced by Leo McCarey, directed by Garson Kanin, and starring Irene Dunne, Cary Grant, Gail Patrick, and Randolph Scott.
-It is loosely based on the Narrative Poem Enoch Arden by Alfred, Lord Tennyson, but with a Gender Flip and an Adaptational Alternate Ending.note Strangely enough, it opened just a couple of months after another movie based on the same source material, Too Many Husbands.
+A 1940 Screwball Comedy film produced by Leo McCarey, directed by Garson Kanin, and starring Irene Dunne and Cary Grant.
+It is loosely based on the Narrative Poem Enoch Arden by Alfred, Lord Tennyson, but with a Gender Flip and Adaptational Alternate Ending.note Strangely enough, it opened just a couple of months after another film based on the same source material, Too Many Husbands.

-Ellen Arden (Dunne) has been missing for seven years, so husband Nick Arden (Grant) has her declared Legally Dead and marries elegant but hard-edged Bianca (Patrick).
-However, Ellen has actually been shipwrecked on a Deserted Island all this time—coincidentally with handsome Stephen Burkett (Scott).
-Ellen and Stephen are rescued and return on the very day of the wedding—but after the ceremony itself.
+Ellen Arden (Dunne) has been presumed lost at sea for seven years, so her husband Nick (Grant) has her declared Legally Dead and marries elegant but hard-edged Bianca (Gail Patrick).
+However, Ellen has actually been shipwrecked on a Deserted Island all this time — coincidentally, with handsome Stephen Burkett (Randolph Scott).
+Ellen and Stephen are rescued and come back on the very day of Nick and Bianca's wedding—but only after the ceremony itself.
 Hilarity Ensues.

 The film provides examples of:

 - Accidental Adultery: Accidental bigamy of the Thought You Were Dead variety.